Florida Car Accident Lawyers

 • Delayed Payments: Insurers may delay paying your claim in hopes that you will accept a lower offer or drop your case altogether.

-How Does Florida Comparative Negligence Law Work?
+How Does Comparative Negligence Law Work?

 Florida’s modified comparative negligence law follows the “50 Percent Bar Rule.”
 According to this rule, you can recover damages if your fault does not exceed 50 percent.
 If the courts determine that you are 50 percent or more to blame for the crash, you cannot recover any damages.
 However, your recovery will be proportionately reduced if your fault is less than 50%.
 Additionally, due to the statute of limitations, personal injury claims must be filed within four years of the accident date.
 If this deadline is not met, you may lose the right to seek compensation for your injuries.